AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-single-sign-on-to-a-portal.md

 >[!NOTE]
 >
->Are you a Microsoft Azure user?
+>Are you a [!DNL Microsoft Azure] user?
 Check out their [integration tutorial](https://azure.microsoft.com/en-us/documentation/articles/active-directory-saas-marketo-tutorial/){target="_blank"}.

 ## How to Send the Request {#how-to-send-the-request}